 The most significant trend in lending will be increasing digitization.
 The switch will not happen instantly but will take place gradually.
 Digitization will allow banks and financial organizations to streamline their operations.
 These operations include customer information collection, organization, and analysis.

-Having the customer profile digitized is essential for easy access to customer information.
+For starters, having the customer profile digitized is essential for easy access to customer information.
 Often, delays occur when relationship managers do not have access to relevant information.
-Having digital customer profiles solves the issue of inconsistent or missing data.
+Having digital customer profiles also solves the issue of inconsistent or missing data.

 2. Switch to integrative microservices

-For example, LeadSquared Lending CRM seamlessly integrates multiple third-party apps like LOS, CIBIL, Experian Hunter, Perﬁos, NetBanking Connect, PDF Statement Analyzer, and many others.
+For example, LeadSquared Lending CRM comes with pre-built integrations and data-exchange APIs to connect with multiple third-party apps like LOS, CIBIL, Experian Hunter, Perﬁos, NetBanking Connect, and PDF Statement Analyzer, to name some.
 It thus provides a one-stop solution to disburse loans faster.

 3. New business models